 Don’t do it without a ring

 Diving into a wedding proposal without an engagement ring is a huge no-no. It may seem silly, but without a ring the engagement might not feel totally real.
-If you’re really unsure about the type of ring or rock your partner wants, you can always purchase a band without a stone, buy an inexpensive placeholder ring, enlist the help of one of their best friends or even ask them for advice (if you don’t mind ruining the surprise).
+When engagement ring shopping, if you’re really unsure about the type of ring or rock your partner wants, you can always purchase a band without a stone, buy an inexpensive placeholder ring, enlist the help of one of their best friends or even ask them for advice (if you don’t mind ruining the surprise).

 Don’t be a copycat

 When you saw Derek propose to Meredith on Grey’s Anatomy you may have thought, “Hey, I should totally do that”, but that’s probably not the best idea.
 Yes, you can get inspiration from McDreamy, but you shouldn’t totally rip off Seattle Grace’s handsomest doc completely.
-Your wedding proposal should be infused with your personality and planned with your partner in mind, not modelled to match someone else’s great idea.
+You should personalize your marriage proposal and plan it with your partner in mind, not modelled to match someone else’s great idea.

 Don’t wing it